plenigo/plenigo_wordpress_plugin/readme.txt

 /assets/screenshot-2.png

 == Changelog ==
+= 1.4.9 - Awesome Greetings for your awesome new users! =
+- Added a Redirect URL for new users (registering using plenigo or already registered with plenigo.

 = 1.4.8 - Paving the road of the future and covering some road bumps too! =
 - Update SDK with support for new functionality
 - Fixed a problem with subscription renewal buttons not beeing shown on certain scenarios